ropensci-archive/roweb2/content/blog/2020-05-04-covid-19-open-data/index.md

 ---
 slug: "covid-19-open-data"
-title: When field or lab work is not an option - Leveraging open data resources for remote research
+title: When Field or Lab Work is Not an Option - Leveraging Open Data Resources for Remote Research
 author:
   - The rOpenSci Team
   - Brooke Anderson